-Eighty-five 50X50 cm shovel-test pits were dug on this site between 2004 and 2005 (Sommer 2005:13-15, 2006:14-18).
-These shovel-tests demonstrated that, at least in the area tested, the site extends inland from the riverbank 40-60 meters.
-In addition to the shovel-tests, between 2006 and 2013, 118 square meters were excavated in seven Excavation Blocks.
+Eighty-five 50X50 cm shovel test pits were dug on this site between 2004 and 2005 (Sommer 2005:13-15, 2006:14-18).
+These shovel tests demonstrated that, at least in the area tested, the site extends inland from the riverbank 40-60 meters.
+In addition to the shovel tests, between 2006 and 2013, 118 square meters were excavated in seven Excavation Blocks.

 From ca. 1908-1940, around 40 cottages and dozens of houseboats formed a community known as Fitzhugh Beach Colony along the Tittabawassee River opposite Riverside Park (Kilts 1958).
 In previous years of this project, cottage remnants and associated debris have been noted in passing in the northwest portion of 20SA722, but had never been plotted.
-In 2016, remnants of a brick and concrete structure/foundation, 11 concrete foundation piers (Figure 2), additional concrete foundation fragments, and a large well casing (Figure 3) were plotted with a GPS over a ca. 250 meter stretch in the northwest part of the site (Appendix C).
-The well casing is a vitrified clay pipe, approximately 1.5 m in diameter, extending 30 cm above the ground surface.
-It is currently empty to an estimated depth of 1-1.5 meters.
+In 2016, remnants of a brick and concrete structure/foundation, 11 concrete foundation piers, additional concrete foundation fragments, and a large well casing were plotted with a GPS over a ca. 250 meter stretch in the northwest part of the site (Sommer 2017).
+Additional material associated with this community was plotted in 2017 including a surface scatter of trash and a concrete boat slip (Appendix C).
+The scatter of trash includes glass bottle fragments, ceramics, and metal items.
+The deposit was heavily obscured by vegetation and no attempt was made to quantify the abundance or trace the extent of the deposit.
+No artifacts from the scatter were collected.

 The relatively high and steep riverbank was subject to moderate to severe erosion over much of the site area in 2005-2007, 2009, 2011, and again in 2013.
 Only minor to moderate erosion was noted during the 2008, 2010, 2012, 2014, and 2015 field seasons.
-Unfortunately, 2016 saw a return to more extensive erosion along portions of the site (Figure 4), including one area where a hearth feature, Feature 32 (Figure 5), was exposed (Appendix C).
-Several flakes, FCR, and small grit-tempered ceramic sherds were observed in the eroded areas, but were not collected.
+Unfortunately, 2016 and 2017 saw a return to more extensive erosion along portions of the site including one area where a multi-use hearth/trash pit feature (Feature 33) and a trash deposit (Feature 34) were exposed (Figures 2-4; Appendix C).
+A biface fragment found in the disturbed/slumped material from Feature 33 is discussed below with material recovered from flotation samples.
+Approximate grid coordinates for Feature 33, using the excavation grid previously established, are 592N 469E.
+Feature 34 is located at approximately 595N 466E.

-Figure 2: 20SA722, concrete foundation piers.
+Figure 2: 20SA722, riverbank erosion.